PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

 Take the camera for example, the API is gated behind a user-gesture so it's not like a page can grab access to the camera without the user knowing, but if your site never accesses the Camera or microphone, would it be better to never allow access to it?

-If you are confident about all your dependencies on your site then it might not actually be an issue, but if you have to embed 3rd party scripts into your site like many of us have to, then I think it's reasonable to turn off everything that's not needed for your site to function.
+If you are confident about all your dependencies on your site then it might not actually be an issue, but if you have to embed 3rd party scripts into your site like many of us have to, then I think it should be default practice to turn off everything and then enable the permission for the feature as it's needed.

+This 'deny-all' and enable incrementally approach has a number of benefits:

+* Reduced surface area for abuse.
+3rd party scripts and extensions will not be able to take advantage of these APIs on your site if they are disabled;
+* You understand the surface area of your site and can audit it more effectively;
+* Your team will have to have an intentional approach to using new Web platform APIs - If your app needs access to 'geolocation' then you have a site-wide or a page specific policy to that API.
+It's a healthy conversation to have;
+* You can have a meaningful conversation with your management about the needs of 3rd party scripts - if one breaks, you can ask why it needs access to certain APIs

+A draw back could be that it might slow you down because you have to think more about the services that you need on your page.

 This way of thinking is certainly not prevalent across the industry.
 Looking at the data in the HTTP Archive it's not a surprise, but there are shockingly few sites that control their permissions, and even fewer still who disable features.

-What would it take to change the mindset to one of least privilege?

-I don't actually know.
-What I do know is that today it's too hard.

-Today, a deny-all Permissions/Feature Policy would have to look like this for Chrome.
+Today it's far to complex to move to this 'deny-all' Permissions/Feature Policy.
+In Chrome it would have to look like this:

 ```
 permissions-policy: accelerometer=(), autoplay=(), camera=(), ch-device-memory=(),